Edward Cooper (pilot boat): Construction and service

 The Edward Cooper, was registered as a Pilot Schooner with the Record of American and Foreign Shipping, from 1881 to 1893.
 Her ship master was George Waldie (1881-1883) and Captain Jacob Heath (1884-1893); her owners were N. Y. Pilots; built in 1879 at the Greenpoint, New York; and her hailing port was the Port of New York.
 Her dimensions were 78.8 ft. in length; 21.6 ft. breadth of beam; 8.2 ft. depth of hold; and 58-tons Tonnage.

 In 1885, the Edward Cooper, No. 20, was on a cruise to Sable Island and came across the Thingvalla ocean liner Island off the Grand Banks of Newfoundland, that had broken her rudder.
 The Cooper saved her by attaching steel cables to the liner, which were used as a drag and rudder.

 In the Great Blizzard of 1888, Edward Cooper, No. 20, was one was one of 17 vessels out on pilot duty at the time of the storm.
 She went ashore on the Long Island coast.
 The pilot and crew took cover at a house near the Sandy Hook Lighthouse.
 Mrs. W. W. Stewart fed the men and allowed them to stay the night.
 The men from the pilot boats Edward F. Williams, and the Centennial, joined them.
 John Taylor was attached to the Edward Cooper, in 1889.

 On February 27, 1892, Pilot James Smith fell overboard and drowned off Barnegat Light, New Jersey, while trying to board the steamer Van Dyck from the pilot-boat Edward Cooper, No. 20.

 End of service

 On Christmas Day, December 25, 1892, the Cooper fell victim of a snowstorm when waves crashed into the boat causing her to sink.
 The crew were rescued by the Wilson Line S. S. Marengo.
 Thomas Marks and John Hammer were pilots on the Cooper.
-The Edward Cooper was replaced by the Joseph Pulitzer, No. 20, in February 21, 1894 at Essex, Massachusetts for the New York Captain Jacob M. Heath.
+The Edward Cooper was replaced by the Joseph Pulitzer, No. 20, on February 21, 1894, at Essex, Massachusetts for the New York Captain Jacob M. Heath.